Last Updated 17 August 2021

 - the person subject of the alleged contravention of the Act

 - a relevant entity who has made a complaint as a relevant entity

 - a person, in relation to a representative complaint, named in the complaint or otherwise identified in the complaint as a person on whose behalf the complaint is being made.

 Complaints must be in writing, state the complainant’s address for service and contain sufficient details to identify a contravention of the Anti-discrimination Act (s 136).
+Complaints have to be lodged online, using the correct form, or sent by post.
 Complaints must be made within one year of the action complained of.
-However, the Anti-discrimination Commissioner has the discretion to extend that time period, but there must be a good explanation for the delay (s 138 Anti-discrimination Act).
-When considering the explanation, the commission will take into consideration the relevant circumstances of the particular case:
+However, the Queensland Human Rights Commissioner has the discretion to extend that time period, but must be satisfied the complainant has shown good cause (s 138 Anti-discrimination Act).
+When considering the explanation, the Queensland Human Rights Commission (QHRC) will take into consideration the relevant circumstances of the particular case such as:

 - the length of the delay

 - whether the delay is attributable to the acts or omissions of the act of the complainant or their legal representatives, the respondent, or both

 - whether there has been a satisfactory explanation for the delay

 - whether or not the delay will cause prejudice to the respondent (see the case Buderim Ginger Ltd v Booth QCA 177).

 Once a complaint has been lodged, the commissioner has 28 days to accept or reject the complaint.
 Once accepted, the QHRC must notify the respondent to the complaint and include a range of information in that notification (s 143 Anti-discrimination Act).
 The commissioner then investigates and conciliates the complaint.